 - Participating in board meetings, retreats and conventions

 - Establishing ad hoc and blue ribbon committees and appointing members of standing and Legislative Policy Committees.

-Mayor John Curtis, Vice President Provo
+Mayor John Curtis, President, Provo

 Provo Mayor John R. Curtis took office on January 5, 2010, bringing with him extensive business and public service experience.
 Prior to serving as mayor, he was a partner and the Chief Operating Officer of Action Target, a Provo based company that provides firearm training and products to police departments and military bases throughout the world.